Special Assistance Fund for Emergencies (SAFE) - Help Paying Utilities

 • NV Energy (both electricity and gas) for individuals in Northern Nevada

 Contact a local SAFE Partner to begin the process.
-SAFE Partner will discuss eligibility requirements and request submission of required documentation.
+The SAFE case managers will discuss eligibility requirements and request submission of required documentation.
 Initial documentation includes:

 • Individuals will be asked to show photo identification to verify identify and match to utility bill.